cosminadrianpopescu/vim-profile/bundle/vim-sql-workbench/README.md

 thus the need to have `vim` compiled with `python` support), will send the command and it will indicate to the server where it will wait for the result.

-The `resources/sqlwbconsole` script will execute send the command to `SQL Workbench/J`, get its output and send it back to vim.
+The `resources/sqlwbconsole` script will send the command to `SQL Workbench/J`, get its output and send it back to vim.

 There are two ways to start a permanent connection: